Bishopstoke F.C.: History

+Original club

-Football has been played in Bishopstoke since the early Twentieth century.
-It is believed that the original Bishopstoke F.C. were founded circa 1905 and initially played friendly fixtures before joining the Eastleigh & District League, where they enjoyed great success.
+Football has been played in the village since the early Twentieth century, and it is believed that the original Bishopstoke F.C. were founded circa 1905.
+Like most other teams at the time, initially played friendly fixtures.

-They belatedly switched to the larger Southampton League in 1970, where they quickly climbed up through the junior divisions, winning back-to-back titles to reach Senior Division 1 within five years.
+After the Great War, Bishoptoke joined the Eastleigh & District League, where they played for many years with great success.
+They belatedly switched to the larger Southampton League in 1970, where they quickly climbed up through the Junior divisions, winning back-to-back titles to reach Senior Division 1 within five years.
 Here they again challenged for promotion, but after being hit by an exodus they dropped out in 1978.

-The football team always had a strong association with the local Working Mens Club, and when they reformed in 1980, they amended their name to Bishopstoke Social to reflect this.
-The phoenix club returned to the Southampton League, and within five years they had regained their Senior status - winning the Junior Division 1 title and two county cups along the way.
+The football team always had a strong association with the local Working Men's Club, and when it was resurrected by supporters two years later, the name was amended to Bishopstoke Social to reflect this.
+They returned to the Southampton League in 1980, and within five years had regained their Senior status - winning the Junior Division 1 title and two county cups along the way.
 Bishopstoke continued to make good progress with the addition of other teams and making a series of improvements at their Chickenhall Lane ground.
 Two further promotions saw them reach the Premier Division for the first time in 1991 and two years later they just missed out on the title by a point to neighbours Fair Oak.

 However, they were soon compensated with election to the Hampshire League.
 Here the club continued to prosper, in their debut season they finished runners-up in Division 3.
 The momentum continued in Division 2, and after finishing fifth, a third-place finish in 1996 was rewarded with promotion to Division 1.
 On limited resources, Bishopstoke did well to consolidate their new found status for three seasons.

 The new millennium saw a rapid decline in fortunes for the club with two successive relegations and the loss of their ground.
-The forced relocation to Fryern Hill in Eastleigh, did little to help matters and they left the competition in 2002 after twice finishing rock bottom.
+The forced relocation to Fryern Hill in Chandlers Ford, did little to help matters and they left the competition in 2002 after twice finishing rock bottom.